TMHBBV/unbxdocs./docs/documentation/getting-started/index.md

 ---
 *Welcome to UNBXD Documentation*!

-In an age where search engines like Google can generate vast information about anything and everything, why is it still so hard for shoppers to find the products they want on e-commerce sites?
+Search engines like Google can instantly deliver vast amounts of information on nearly any topic.
+Despite this, shoppers still struggle to find the products they want on e-commerce websites.

 That’s the problem we solve at **Netcore Unbxd**.

 <Cards columns={4}>
   <Card title="What Can Netcore Unbxd Do?" href="https://unbxdocs.readme.io/docs/what-can-netcore-unbxd-do">